yuriysydor1991/companys-interview-task-4barch-images/README.md

 After this command executes you should find a directory named `ompanys-interview-task-4barch-images` inside your current one.
 So enter it by calling `cd ompanys-interview-task-4barch-images`.

-# Requirements

-This section contains list of required packages and/or tools that must be present in the system in order to build templated project.

-## Quick build scripts
+# Quick build scripts

+This section contains a quick introduction for building commands.
+More detailed description on how to install necessary packages with project supported features see below.

-### the debug quick build script
+## The debug quick build script

 In order for quick build commands examine the [src/scripts/build-debug.sh](src/scripts/build-debug.sh) file for full debug build or run it: